Unicron-2012/unicron-workspace/README.md

 npm run dev
 ```

-Open http://localhost:3000 in your browser.
+Open http://16.16.198.34:3000 in your browser.

 ## 🎯 Vision

-AION Workspace aims to go beyond traditional AI chat applications by providing a complete AI-native workspace where users can:
+Unicron Workspace aims to go beyond traditional AI chat applications by providing a complete AI-native workspace where users can:

 * Collaborate with AI
 * Generate and manage artifacts